Copyright 2006-2012 Julie Shepherd Knapp. All rights reserved.

 Eclectic Homeschooling; Unit Studies; Montessori Homeschooling.

-Homeschooling is the perfect opportunity to let your student soar in his or her strong
+Homeschooling is the perfect opportunity to let your student soar in his or her strong subjects while

-subjects while you provide remedial support or supplemental work in his or her weak
+you provide remedial support or supplemental work in his or her weak areas.
+By using materials that

-areas.
-By using materials that are ungraded (not labeled as being for a specific grade)
+are ungraded (not labeled as being for a specific grade) students can work at their own pace and feel

-no matter what level they are working at.
+pride in their personal accomplishments, no matter what level they are working at.

-Obviously, avoid approaches that would emphasize your child's weak areas - for
+Obviously, avoid approaches that would emphasize your child's weak areas - for example, don't

-example, don't choose a literature-based method for a child who struggles with and
+choose a literature-based method for a child who struggles with and hates reading.
+Stick to methods

-hates reading.
-Stick to methods and materials that make learning a joy.
+and materials that make learning a joy.
 Check the

 Homeschooling by Subject section for ideas.
-Visit the Homeschooling With

-each subject area in
+Check each subject area in

-Homeschooling by Subject to find resources for kids who need
+Homeschooling by Subject to find resources for kids who need to "catch

-to "catch up" or review whole subjects.
+up" or review whole subjects.

-3. Is it important to you (or your spouse) that your curriculum follows the scope
+3. Is it important to you (or your spouse) that your curriculum follows the scope and

-temporarily, and plan to return your child to public school next year?
+plan to return your child to public school next year?

 If so, take a look at these approaches: